-Doed: might be worth adding an angle for joint hons students – cause it’s particularly challenging – esp if their advisor is in one of the schools only
+Doed: Might be worth adding an angle for joint honours students.
+It’s particularly challenging for them especially if their advisor is in one of their schools only.

-Shona: great point.
-Ques could be if they have a consistent answer on a joint hons programme
+Shona: Great point.
+One of the questions could be if students receive a consistent answer for a joint hons program.

-MATH: some sort of ?? my joint hons rep is saying something at SSCC.
-Their 2nd year choices influence what they do in hons – they don’t have prereqs to get to the end in some cases – we don’t have enough guidance at subhons for that.
-Bio advisor for this joint hons student, who couldn’t advise them properlu on maths.
+Math SP: My joint honours rep mentioned that their 2nd year module choices influence what modules they can do in honours.
+They often don’t get enough guidance at subhonours if you’re balancing modules across different subjects.
+This student had an advisor from Biology who couldn’t advise them properly on Maths modules.

-Shona: subhons advisors should have knowledge across faculties.
-They will know their own subjects more but yeah.
-I would say that if you’ve got 2 subjects in your degree intention then you’ve only got one advisor during subhons.
-If there is something that advisor isn’t sure about then they should be liaising with DoT or advisor in the other school.
-That might be an outcome of a general question of how are you experiencing advising.
-That would suggest that you want open questions so that useful information emerges rather than yes no answers.
-Subhons should be advised about the prereqs for both degrees.
-Perhaps another category – information on advising – on our webpages – aside from the reviw im working on with colleagues in IT to update those pages
+Shona: Subhonours advisors should have knowledge across faculties.
+They will know their own subjects more but if you’ve got 2 subjects in your degree intention then you’ve only got one advisor during subhonours.
+If there is something that the advisor isn’t sure about then they should liaise with the DoT or advisors in the other school.
+That might be an outcome of a general question (i.e. how are you experiencing advising?)
+That would suggest that you want open questions so that useful information emerges rather than yes-no answers.
+Subhonours should be advised about the prerequisites for both degrees.
+Apart from the review, we’re working with colleagues in IT to update advising information pages on our webpages.

-IR: are you looking to standardize the process across faculties or are you just trying to make sure individual schools are better equipped at handling advising
+IR SP: Are you looking to standardize the process across faculties or are you just trying to make sure individual schools are better equipped at handling advising?

-Shona: neither.
-We want to evaluate if we need any changes to what we do at the moment.
-That perhaps helps you understand and formulate questions.
-There isn’t necessarily goaing to be any change unless we see it from the advisor perspective.
-And it’s routine good practice to review these things.
-The advisor role hasn’t been reviewed in a umber of years.
-One of the questions encouraged me – what do you think your advisor of studies does.
+Shona: Neither.
+We want to evaluate if we need to make any changes to the status quo.
+There isn’t necessarily going to be any change unless we see it from the advisor perspective and it’s good practice to review these things.
+The advisor role hasn’t been reviewed in a number of years.
+One of the questions could also be, “what do you think your advisor of studies does?”

-FP Med: I know some with two advisors for joint degree in hons.
+Sci/Med FP: I know some people with two advisors for joint degrees in honours.

-Shona: yes that should be the case
+Shona: Yes, that should be the case.

-FP: I’ve had instances where they haven’t known what to do with my questions.
-They’e great at the beginning of the year and then it kinda goies to shit
+Sci/Med FP: I’ve had instances where they haven’t known what to do with my questions.
+They’re great at the beginning of the year but not as much after.

-Shona: student studies don’t always go acc to plan which is when they need further advise.
-If that is the case and if any students in your school are unaware of the course of action and if they’re getting satisfactory answers from advisors then they should come to paul and I
+Shona: Students’ studies don’t always go according to plan which is when they need further guidance.
+If that is the case and if any students in your school are unaware of the course of action and if they’re getting unsatisfactory answers from advisors, then they should come to Paul and I.

-MAths: process is complex at hons.
-I do my own research.
-I know my combo is a bad one and ask them for advise they say you need to have passed this module.
-Like yes I’ll hopefully pass it this sem to take it next sem.
+Maths SP: The process is complex at honours.
+I do my own research;if I know my combo is bad and ask my advisor, they say you need to have passed this module to take the one next semester.
+Like yes, I’ll hopefully pass it this semester to take the next one in second sem.
 So I don’t think they look at it properly and factor in matters of chance.

-Shona: we do assume that students who are advised into modules will pass them.
-That again raises a good point about how much research should ug students have of program requirements as opposed to going to their advisor.

-Shona: the thing is flecibility.
-We would like students to understand that we have flexibility but every path they go down – they can’t necessarily shop and change after completing certain prereqs.
+Shona: We do assume that students who are advised into modules will pass them.
+That again raises a good point about how much research should students should do on their program requirements as opposed to going to their advisor.
+We would like students to understand that they have degree flexibility but every path they go down on can’t necessarily be easily reversed.

-Third Agenda Item: Strategic Impact Analysis (Speaker – Time)
+Third Agenda Item: Strategic Impact Analysis (Connel)

 Overview: